LLNL/merlin/docs/source/modules/installation/installation.rst

   :local:

 This section details the steps necessary to install merlin and its dependencies.
-Merlin will then be configured and this configuration checked to ensure a proper installation.
+Merlin will then be configured for the local machine and the configuration will be checked to ensure a proper installation.

 Installing merlin